 MMO Minor League Analyst John Bernhardt is a retired public school teacher and administrator, who still coaches high school baseball.
 Growing up in a Yankees household, Bernhardt was an ardent Mickey Mantle and Yogi Berra fan.
 When the Yankees fired Yogi in his first season as the Bomber manager, curiosity turned to passion when the Mets signed Berra as a player/coach and he has pulled for the Mets ever since.
 In retirement, John writes the sports for a local weekly, The Catskill Mountain News and hosts Tip-Off, a Friday morning sports hour, from 8:00-9:00 on WIOX, 91.3 F.M.

-I am an active member of the BBWAA and have covered Major League Baseball in several capacities for over 20 years, including ten in New York working the Mets' and Yankees' beat.
-I covered the Baltimore Orioles for eight years and the Cleveland Indians before that.
-Today I am a freelance writer and social director for several media outlets and the Senior Editor for MetsmerizedOnline.com.
+I am an active member of the BBWAA and have covered Major League Baseball in several capacities for over 30 years, including 18 in New York working the Mets' and Yankees' beat.
+I also covered the Baltimore Orioles and the Cleveland Indians before that.
+Today I am a freelance writer and social director for several media outlets and a Senior Editor for Metsmerized Online.

 My name is John Strubel and I have been a Mets fan since 1972.
 Professionally, I have been a working member of the media since 1987.
 In addition to media relations and broadcast work for the Detroit Tigers and Tampa Bay Rays minor league affiliates, my career spans 25 years in the radio industry as a on-air personality, program director and sports-talk show host.
 You can reach me at firstname.lastname@example.org or on Twitter @johnstrubel